cyverse/ds-irods-rs-build/README.md

 auth-clerver  irods-svc
 ```

+## Volume Mounts

+The generated container uses two volumes.  `rs-logs` holds the resource server
+log files. `rs-auth` holds the scrambled password used by iRODS to persist
+authentication status of the clerver user.

 ## Prerequisites

 Before this a generated image can be used, there are a few things that need to